This Guy Will Teach You How to Make Icelandic Chocolate in His Food Truck [Video]

 The chocolate trailer is still a new venture for Sigurðsson, but he says it has already turned out to be a “great success.”
 As far as he knows, it’s the only trailer of its kind—where students can learn to make their own chocolates—in the world.
 Next, he hopes that the mobility of his trailer will let him expand the classes to other parts of Iceland, and even to other countries.

-You can book your own session with Sigurðsson on his website, here.
+You can book your very own session with Sigurðsson on the Chocolate Trailer website.